 to download the park's printable history.

-Madge Rowan Frost sold Federal Hill with the express wish and condition that the Commonwealth of Kentucky preserve the estate as a state shrine or historic site.
-Frost also gave the state the Rowan family heirlooms in perpetuity to help furnish authentically the home.
-The furnishings are some of the best examples of American furniture in the nation.
+The third and last heir, Madge Rowan Frost, sold Federal Hill with the express wish and condition that the Commonwealth of Kentucky preserve the estate as a state shrine or historic site.
+Frost also gave the state the Rowan family heirlooms in perpetuity to help authentically furnish the home.

 Federal Hill’s popularity as a state park grew quickly.
 In 1957 the citizens of Bardstown and Nelson County formed the non-profit Stephen Foster Drama Association to produce an outdoor musical based on the life of the composer and as a tribute to “My Old Kentucky Home.”
-Author Paul Green wrote the play and on June 26, 1959 the Stephen Foster Story opened in a newly constructed outdoor amphitheatre.
-The first season of the production was an unqualified success with over 70,000 people attending.
+Famous playwright Paul Green wrote the play and on June 26, 1959 the Stephen Foster Story opened in a newly constructed outdoor amphitheatre.
+The first season of the production was a great success with over 70,000 people in attendance.

-My Old Kentucky Home remains one of the most popular of the commonwealth’s state parks.
-The legacy of the Rowan family and the music of Stephen Collins Foster live on in this magnificent tribute to Kentucky history and Southern culture.
+My Old Kentucky Home remains one of the most popular of the Commonwealth’s state parks.
+The legacy of Stephen Collins Foster abolitionist inspired song live on in this magnificent tribute to Kentucky & American history.